Things to believe:

 from there He shall come to judge the living and the dead.

 I believe in the Holy Spirit,

 The words of the Apostles' Creed, along with the Nicene and Athanasian Creed, have served as a summary of Spirit-filled and scriptural belief since the earliest days of Christianity.
 They summarize what Christians have always confessed when gathered around God's Word in the name of God's Son—and they are the truths that we believe, teach, and confess at NewChurch.

-We are associated with the Lutheran Church-Missouri Synod (LCMS).
-Frank Hart is a Vicar and church planter from Oikos Church in Houston under Pastor Aaron Lytle.
+We are a Lutheran Church-Missouri Synod (LCMS) congregation.
+Rev Frank Hart is a Lutheran Pastor and church planter in partnership with Oikos Church in Houston (Pastor Aaron Lytle).
 To be Lutheran simply means that we accept the scriptural truths that inspired the reformation of the Christian Church in the 16th century and led to a renewed focus on the Gospel.

 As a result we uphold an extravagant and mysterious view of God's love: that man is saved purely by God's grace through faith alone, apart from works.
 We believe that God is so loving and powerful that He is actively working through His Word as well as saving and sustaining sinful men, women and children through His mysterious gifts of baptism and the Lord's Supper.